joseafilho/greencap-k8s/infra-code-manifests/pgadmin/README.md

 # Accessing pgAdmin on Kubernetes

-This document explains how to access pgAdmin4 installed on the Kubernetes cluster via Helm and Ingress.
+This document explains how to access pgAdmin4 installed on the Kubernetes cluster via Helm and Gateway API (HTTPRoute).

 ```
 http://pgadmin.greencap:30001/